Cloud Storage Comparison – The Best Cloud Services

 With Google Drive, it is possible to view files offline.
 There is a search function and the possibility to determine who can access, change or comment content.
-As with all of the major cloud providers, you can access your data on your computer, smartphone or tablet.
+As with all the major cloud providers, you can access your data on your computer, smartphone or tablet.
 Google Drive is very practical if you already use Gmail, because you can store attachments in your cloud with one click on the drive symbol.
-With an allowed maximum file size of 5 TB, there are arguably extremely few users that might consider this to be too small in size.
+With an allowed maximum file size of 5 TB, there are arguably extremely few users that might consider this to be too small.

-Google claims that your data is stored securely, which means that it won’t be lost in case you loose your laptop or smartphone.
+Google claims that your data is stored securely, which means that it won’t be lost in case you lose your laptop or smartphone.
 You always have a backup in your cloud.
 But it does not mean that your data is secure from the access of Google itself.
 Therefore, additional encryption is recommended.

 10 GB free storage

 There is a rather strict limitation in maximum file size with Box: Free users may only upload files with a size up to 250 MB.
 Paid users may synchronize files with a size of 5 GB maximum.
 Hence, maximal file size is an important limitation of the service provided by Box.

-Box states on their website that your data is secure and that they encrypt your data with AES-256 which is the same encryption standard that Boxcryptor uses.
+Box states on their website that your data is secure and that they encrypt your data with AES-256, which is the same encryption standard that Boxcryptor uses.
 However, there is a significant difference between Boxcryptor and Box.
 They encrypt your data, which means that they hold the keys that allow them to decrypt the data again.
 Usability is good at Box, but not as good as at the cloud pioneer Dropbox.

 10 GB free storage

 This Russian cloud provider is specialized in the storage of photos.
-Pictures, taken with your cellphone will be transferred to your cloud automatically, as soon as an internet connection is available.
+Pictures, taken with your cellphone, will be transferred to your cloud automatically, as soon as an internet connection is available.
 Afterwards you can delete the pictures from your phone and create space for more pictures.

 With regard to the size of the file, allowed for synchronization, Yandex makes a distinction between the “sources” of the upload: While a file may be 2 GB in size at max when it is uploaded via the browser (web) or via an interface using the WebDAV protocol, the file may be considerably larger when it is synchronized using the app (i.e. 10 GB in size is the maximum).

-The cheap prices for cloud storage at Yandex.Disk seem unbeatable - But: you should definitely encrypt your data with an independent encryption solution, because the data protection guidelines of this Russian company are not very clear.
+The cheap prices for cloud storage at Yandex.Disk seems unbeatable - But: you should definitely encrypt your data with an independent encryption solution, because the data protection guidelines of this Russian company are not very clear.

 5 GB free storage

-Microsoft is an American company and of course, has some of its' servers located in the U.S. - hence, those servers are subject to the Patriot Act and the CLOUD Act.
-Therefore, all sensitive data uploaded to Microsoft OneDrive (as with all other U.S-based cloud service providers) should be end-to-end encrypted so the data cannot be handed over to the authorities.
+Microsoft is an American company and, of course, has some of its servers located in the U.S. - hence, those servers are subject to the Patriot Act and the CLOUD Act.
+Therefore, all sensitive data uploaded to Microsoft OneDrive (as with all other U.S-based cloud service providers) should be end-to-end encrypted, so the data cannot be handed over to the authorities.

 2 GB free storage

-In the free-, as well as the pro-version, data on your computer will be synchronized automatically so they are always available.
+In the free-, as well as the pro-version, data on your computer will be synchronized automatically, so they are always available.
 On your mobile device, you can choose which files you want to synchronize.
-Otherwise your phone’s memory could be used up pretty quick.
+Otherwise, your phone’s memory could be used up pretty quick.
 If you are mostly storing text files, the free storage of Dropbox will most likely be enough.
 Dropbox also uses a distinction between the source of a synchronization to determine the maximum file size.
 Without making use of the Dropbox client or app, the file size is limited to 10 GB – however, there is no such limitation when the client or app is being used to synchronize a file.

 In combination with a secure zero knowledge end-to-end encryption, with an encryption software like Boxcryptor, Dropbox is our favorite for the private use of the cloud.

 If you want to choose one of the popular cloud storage solutions, described above, consider protecting your data with the independent zero-knowledge end-to-end encryption of Boxcryptor.
-By doing so, you detach the protection of your private data from its' storage location.
-Furthermore, will no one other than you be able to decipher your data - this is ensured by Boxcryptor’s zero-knowledge standard.
+By doing so, you detach the protection of your private data from its storage location.
+Furthermore, no one other than you will be able to decipher your data - this is ensured by Boxcryptor’s zero-knowledge standard.